Set up Microsoft 365 Business in the setup wizard

 When you purchase Microsoft 365 Business, you have the option of using a domain you own, or buying one during the sign-up.

 - If you purchased a new domain when you signed up, your domain is all set up and you can move to Add users and assign licenses.

 Add your domain to personalize sign-in

 Sign in to Microsoft 365 admin center by using your global admin credentials.

 Choose Add a domain or Add users to start the wizard.

 If you purchased a domain during the sign-up, you will not see Add a domain step here.
 Go to Add users instead.

 In the wizard, enter the domain name you want to use (like contoso.com).

 Follow the steps in the wizard to Create DNS records at any DNS hosting provider for Office 365 that verifies you own the domain.
 If you know your domain host, see also the host specific instructions.

-If your hosting provider is GoDaddy, the process is easy and you will be automatically asked to sign in and let Microsoft authenticate on your behalf:
+If your hosting provider is GoDaddy or another host enabled with domain connect, the process is easy and you'll be automatically asked to sign in and let Microsoft authenticate on your behalf.